evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_Long_Range_RWD/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel mounted into the dashboard is 10.2 inches large.
-The touch screen at the top of the center console is 15.5 inches large.
+- The  screen behind the steering wheel mounted into the dashboard is 10.2 inches large
+- The touch screen at the top of the center console is 15.5 inches large

 The model does not have a head-up display.